department-of-veterans-affairs/vets-website/src/applications/disability-benefits/686c-674/README.md

 - `Remove a child 18 to 23 years old who has stopped attending school`
 - `Add a child 18 to 23 years old</strong> who'll be attending school` (VA Form 21-674)

 > You will notice that the last workflow is technically speaking a totally separate form (the form 21-674).
 The stakeholders wanted this form added as a workflow to this form since it deals with making changes to a dependent.
-That workflow actually submits to a separate data source but that is detailed below.
+That workflow actually submits to a separate data source but that is detailed below in the back end sections.

 The Veteran can choose as many or as few of these workflows at a time.
 This means the Veteran could potentially come into the form and select multiple workflows and we show them only the parts they need to see.
 For instance, if you choose to `Add your spouse` AND choose `Remove a divorced spouse` we would show you the pages dealing with those two workflows but ONLY those two workflows.
 This is done using `depends` in the code and is detailed below.

 Once the user chooses the workflows they want, they move through the form filling out the fields and are then shown a review page of what they are about to submit.
 They can then submit and see a confirmation screen that they submitted the form.

 ## The Front End code
 Since the 686c is a rather large form we decided to split the form chapters up into smaller files instead of putting them all in one huge file.
 We broke these files up into individual folders for each respective chapter.
 You can find each individual chapter folder inside `/config`.
 You will also see a few files inside the `/config` folder that are not inside the chapter folders, these files are -